International Academic Advising

 Full-Time Academic Load

-Fall and Spring Semesters: 12 to 15 credit hours for undergraduate students and nine credit hours for graduate students.
+Fall and Spring Semesters: 12 - 15 credit hours for undergraduate students and nine credit hours for graduate students.

 Summer Semester: The summer semester is a six-week period.
 The maximum load for summer enrollment at AUC is six credit hours (two courses).